thecryptorocket/MnemonicUSB/README.md

 # MnemonicUSB
 Mnemonic secure usb/sd storage

-These scripts are designed to be run from TailsOS booted as a live image.
+These scripts are designed to be run from TailsOS booted as a live image (accessed from https://tails.boum.org/).
 They should be copied via a USB and ran offline so that they will not touch the internet.
 The purpose of this script is to split your mnemonic phrase into 2 or more parts and encypt those parts so they can be stored on seperate USB or SD cards.
 One would then need both USB/SD cards and to decrypt both to access your mnemonic phrase

 CreateFiles.sh